 “I would treat children from other countries as my friends,” one young girl said.
 “We are all the same, all humans.
 It’s their right to get an education.”

 Another viewer echoed these thoughts, saying, “Jesus says the most important things are our actions and behaviour, not how we look on the outside.”

 In addition to the impact on viewers, the show’s makers say its value is seen first in the growth in the young “stars” who take part.
 Producer Tamer Adly explains that some 67 children from six nationalities – Sudanese, Yemeni, Syrian, Iraqi, and Lebanese – took part in the third series, as well as children affected in different ways by disabilities.
 Although shot mainly in Cairo, Egypt, a Zoom-style segment called Stars App also enabled participants in SAT-7’s Lebanon studio to be involved.

-“Our joy comes from the effect of the program on the children with disabilities who act in the program,” says Janette.
+“Our joy comes from the effect of the programme on the children with disabilities who act in it,” says Janette.
 The two leading child actors, Romany, who has no limbs, and Viva, who has Down Syndrome, have come a long way since the first season.
 Romany was initially hesitant to participate, says Janette.
 “Now, he wants to spend all his days on set.
 Viva is a positive role model in the way she acts and memorises her role.”

 A vital message